ProtonKicker/Inside-CoreXY/README.md

 For extra images, visit the ![Pictures](pictures) folder.

 #### License
-CC BY-SA
+CC BY-SA NC
-  Feel free to remix and use it commercially.
+  Feel free to remix and use it commercially though (just contact me I'll mark it down).
 And remember to publish it under the same license!